 - Turmeric powder 1 tsp

 - Vegetable oil 2 tbsp

 - Heat a deep pan with about 3 cups of water.

 - Once the water comes to a rolling boil, switch off the flame.
 Place the broccoli florets in the hot water.
 Make sure all of the florets are covered completely in water.

 - Cover with a lid and let sit for 3 to 5 mins.

 - Once done, remove lid and drain water completely.
 Please note that this step is key to making good pan roasted broccoli.

-- Heat a pan with 2 tbsp of oil.
+- Heat a pan with 2 tablespoon of oil.